 We have seen with the ThinkPad x1 nano for example and the x12 tablet we look at it now.

-So, this isn’t the first time we’ve seen titanium in a laptop if you remember year ago year ago now there was the MacBook pro with titanium it was called the ti book back in the day.
+So, this isn’t the first time we’ve seen titanium in a laptop if you remember a year ago now there was the MacBook pro with titanium it was called the ti book back in the day.

-So, on this one the lid is a mix of titanium and carbon fiber and the bottom is aluminum and magnesium so the entire thing is not titanium it has a kind of characteristics what we think of is kind of a titanium color which is a warm.
+So, on this one, the lid is a mix of titanium and carbon fibre and the bottom is aluminium and magnesium so the entire thing is not titanium it has a kind of characteristics that we think of is kind of titanium colour which is warm.

-So, it’s primarily a business laptop and this for folks who want to have an even thinner and lighter yoga because it’s trendy it’s chic it’s incredibly skinny it’s 11.5 millimeters.
+So, it’s primarily a business laptop and this is for folks who want to have an even thinner and lighter yoga because it’s trendy it’s chic it’s incredibly skinny it’s 11.5 millimetres.

-Which is as thick as today’s slim smartphones and also because it’s actually functioning a little bit easier to use in tablet mode not just because it weighs a half a pound less.
+Which is as thick as today’s slim smartphones and also because it’s functioning a little bit easier to use in tablet mode not just because it weighs half a pound less.

-But also, that three by two aspect ratio is better suited to note taking and to drawing and if you are interested in a business laptop chances are your interested in data because data and data analysis is everywhere these days just about regardless of what profession you’re in.
+But also, that three by two aspect ratio is better suited to note taking and drawing and if you are interested in a business laptop chances are you interested in data because data and data analysis is everywhere these days just about regardless of what profession you’re in.

-It’s a fairly rigid one thing you will have here is dongle life you lose the USB a port that the regular x1 yoga has so we have two thunderbolt 4 with USB C style connectors on board and the headphone jack and that is it.
+It’s a fairly rigid one thing you will have here is dongle life you lose the USB a port that the regular x1 yoga has so we have two thunderbolts 4 with USB C style connectors onboard and the headphone jack and that is it.

-It has some of the usual features that we have seen lately and think pads the higher end thing pads anyway and by the way this one’s about a hundred dollars more than the regular x1 yoga we have the human presence detection option which is to drive us bench markers crazy because it detects the presence of humans in front of the screen keeps the screen on and keeps it unlocked.
+It has some of the usual features that we have seen lately and thinks pads the higher-end thing pads anyway and by the way, this one’s about a hundred dollars more than the regular x1 yoga we have the human presence detection option which is to drive us benchmarkers crazy because it detects the presence of humans in front of the screen keeps the screen on and keeps it unlocked.

-So, if you don’t want the webcam available it’s physically blocked by the think shutter there’s also a fingerprint scanner on board too so in terms of the thinness and what that takes away from the laptop for the first thing is it has a haptic track pad which is kind of weird sure apple has done this sort of thing with some of their track pads.
+So, if you don’t want the webcam available it’s physically blocked by the think shutter there’s also a fingerprint scanner on board too so in terms of the thinness and what that takes away from the laptop the first thing is it has a haptic trackpad which is kind of weird sure apple has done this sort of thing with some of their trackpads.

-But it’ll catch on in the middle of the trackpad where you don’t do a click drag from it’s a little disappointing to me the keyboard also takes a bit of a hit 1.35 millimeters of key travel and while the keys do feel crisp and positive when you are typing on it.
+But it’ll catch on in the middle of the trackpad where you don’t do a click-drag from it’s a little disappointing to me the keyboard also takes a bit of a hit 1.35 millimetres of key travel and while the keys do feel crisp and positive when you are typing on it.

-It’s little bit again like a MacBook pro keyboard kind of feel instead of the usual nice deep cushy thing pad experience so for those who want a traditional ThinkPad kind of keyboard this one’s shorter travel a little bit more abrupt but not as jarring as saying XPS 13 where you really feel like your finger joints might get sore because you are really bottoming out on the keys.
+It’s a little bit again like a MacBook Pro keyboard kind of feel instead of the usual nice deep cushy thing pad experience so for those who want a traditional ThinkPad kind of keyboard this one’s shorter travel is a little bit more abrupt but not as jarring as saying XPS 13 where you feel like your finger joints might get sore because you are bottoming out on the keys.

-It’s backlit in white as always fn plus spacebar with think pads to activate your back lighting in terms of network connectivity we have intel wi fi six on board as the x201 card and you have got Bluetooth 5.1 and as well there’s an option for 5G which has fallback to LTE.
+It’s backlit in white as always fn plus a spacebar with think pads to activate your backlighting in terms of network connectivity we have intel wi fi six on board as the x201 card and you have got Bluetooth 5.1 and as well there’s an option for 5G which has a fallback to LTE.

-We have two two-watt stereo speakers on board and they’re okay I mean this is very thin laptop there’s not much room for big drivers much as think pads sometimes impress us with their sound.
+We have two two-watt stereo speakers onboard and they’re okay I mean this is a very thin laptop there’s not much room for big drivers much as think pads sometimes impress us with their sound.